Academic Credit

 A college-level credit course is a course that is taught at a college or university and for which credit can be applied towards a degree or certificate.
 Non-credit courses offer an opportunity for personal, professional, and workforce training.

-Tri-C's Workforce, Community and Economic Development division partners with businesses, government organizations and the community to provide both credit and noncredit fast-track training for individuals and businesses.
+Tri-C's Workforce Innovation partners with businesses, government organizations and the community to provide both credit and noncredit fast-track training for individuals and businesses.

 Where can I get more information on curriculum-related topics?